 Carnal or Christian?

-There is a sharp distinction between a Christian and non-Christian according to the Apostle Paul.
-As Dr. Martyn Lloyd-Jones elaborates in this message on Romans 8:5-8, the non-Christian is “under the flesh.”
-Some popular interpretations of this passage, however, miss this distinction, and instead, posit a distinction between Christians.
-They will say there are two kinds of Christians.
-On the one hand, you have “spiritual” Christians and on the other “carnal” Christians.
+According to the apostle Paul, there is a sharp distinction between a Christian and non-Christian.
+As Dr. Martyn Lloyd-Jones elaborates in this message on Romans 8:5–8 titled “Carnal or Christian?”, the non-Christian is “under the flesh.”
+Some popular interpretations of this passage miss this distinction and instead posit a distinction between Christians.
+They will say there are two kinds of Christians: the “spiritual” Christian and the “carnal” Christian.
 In this sermon, Dr. Lloyd-Jones argues against the “carnal” Christian view.
 What emerges from the biblical text is a devastating picture of the “natural man.”
-The natural man, according to Dr. Lloyd-Jones, is a man of the “flesh.”
-His mind is opposed to the things of God.
-He is an enemy of God, and he refuses to submit to the Law of God.
-Dr. Lloyd-Jones reminds us that good, cultured, and well-spoken Chrisitans are just as much under God’s wrath as regular sinners.
-Listen to this sobering message on the spiritually dead man and be encouraged that God has put life into us in Christ.
+The natural man, according to Dr. Lloyd-Jones, is a person of the “flesh.”
+Their mind is opposed to the things of God.
+They are an enemy of God and refuse to submit to the law of God.
+Dr. Lloyd-Jones reminds the listener that ‘good’, cultured, and well-spoken people are just as much under God’s wrath as regular sinners.
+Listen to this sobering message on the spiritually dead and be encouraged that God has put life into His people through Christ.

 About Dr. Martyn Lloyd-Jones